THE TRICKY THING ABOUT TREATING DEPRESSION IS THAT IT DOES NOT AFFECT EVERYONE THE SAME WAY.

 Ketamine therapy has developed recently out of the necessity to treat individuals that do not respond to antidepressant medications.
 Ketamine also promotes an increase in a neurotransmitter–in this case, glutamate.
 Glutamate is the most prominent neurotransmitter in the nervous system and increasing it helps to form new connections that may have been damaged due to depression.
 Unlike antidepressants that can take a long time to work, ketamine can provide relief from depression symptoms almost immediately.

 Vitalitas Denver, a leading ketamine treatment center, has a psychiatric nurse practitioner on staff who can help you determine the best options for major depressive disorder treatment, whether it be ketamine infusions or a combination of traditional depression treatments.
-Consultations at our clinic are always free for new patients.
 If you or a loved one is suffering from debilitating depression, there’s no reason to delay.
-Contact us, or complete the brief form below to request your free consultation and take the first step towards mental health and wellness.
+Contact us, or complete the brief form below and take the first step towards mental health and wellness.